hirefrank/equinox-scheduler/README.md

 ## Club Id

-Each Equinox location has a club id.
-If you want to add regular classess in advance, you'll need to determine the club's id for each class.
+To determine the unique club id of an Equinox location follow the instructions below.

 1. Go to https://www.equinox.com/classschedule
 1. If you are a member of only one club, you should see `?club=XXX` appear in the URL. `XXX` is the club id.